Dylan Thomas Tour

 Dylan's Birth Home

 Dylan Thomas was born and grew up in Uplands in Swansea.
-5, Cwmdonkin Drive has been restored so that visitors can tour his birth home and see how he would have lived during his early years.
+The house on Cwmdonkin Drive has been restored so that visitors can tour his birth home and see how he would have lived during his early years.

 The park near to his home featured strongly in Thomas’ broadcasts and poems, including Return Journey and Reminiscences of Childhood and the famous Hunchback in the Park